telerik/teststudio-docs/docs/advanced-topics/coded-samples/general/access-oracle-database.md

 ---
 title: Access Oracle Database
 page_title: Access Oracle Database
-description: "how to access an Oracle database through code in Test Studio coded step."
+description: "Learn how to connect to and query an Oracle database in Test Studio coded steps.
+This article covers installing Oracle Data Access Components, adding assembly references, building connection strings, and running SQL queries in C# and VB.NET"
 position: 1
 ---
 # How to Access an Oracle Database in Code